 The Blue Power balance sheet, investment portfolio and liquidity remain strong.
 Our investment in Lumber Depot Limited, which is a significant part of our holdings, performed well in 2022.
 We elected to sell to Lumber Depot Limited the real estate that it occupies in Papine and from which it operates its flagship hardware store.
 This real estate is strategic to their operation and the sale -- at market value -- gave us more financial flexibility to develop our core Victoria Avenue sites in line with our strategic plan.
-In light of our decision to continue to hold Lumber Depot Limited shares, and to have representation on their board and management, we were advised by our auditors that it was appropriate to equity account for our 16.45% interest in that company with effect from November 1, 2021.
+In light of our decision to continue to hold Lumber Depot Limited shares, and to have representation on their board and management, we have equity accounted for our 16.45% interest in that company with effect from November 1, 2021.
+This is in line with standard accounting practices.
 This also contributed to our earnings growth in 2022.